agam/agam-old.github.io/source/_posts/2013-09-30-usb-music-transfer-android.markdown

 As far as I can tell, this is because on my phone, the sdcard is mounted on `/storage/sdcard1` instead of `/storage/sdcard0`, and that has made all the difference.

+*Update*:
+I realized I could use the default file explorer app which came with the phone to navigate to the external sd card and play music from there, so that works ...